 As we discussed in our earlier article about APUSA, Dickenson (unidentified at the time) posed with Klansmen and neo-Nazis following the first APUSA meeting on December 14, 2019.
 This year, APUSA attempted to pass a “2nd Amendment Sanctuary City” ordinance in Lumpkin County, as part of a mainstreaming effort to build their organization and pose as community leaders.
 Dickenson appeared alongside Chester Doles and antisemite Sean Keena in Dahlonega on February 1, attempting to get signatures for their “2nd Amendment Sanctuary City” petition outside the local Walmart.

 From the late 1980s onward, Dickenson had a long history of criminal charges in Greenville County, South Carolina.
 The vast majority of Dickenson’s cases are related to driving while intoxicated.
-However, Dickenson has a 1988 guilty plea for Schedule 1 drug possession.
-Dickenson also took a plea deal in 2014 for charges from an arrest the previous year.
+He also has a 1988 guilty plea for drug possession.
+More worryingly, Dickenson took a plea deal in 2014 for charges from an arrest the previous year.
 Dickenson pleaded guilty to aggravated criminal domestic violence as well as aggravated assault.
 Dickenson had originally been charged with attempted murder rather than aggravated assault from the May 2013 domestic violence incident.

 In early July 2015 – two weeks after white supremacist Dylann Roof murdered nine Black churchgoers in Charleston, South Carolina – Dickenson cycled around Simpsonville and Fountain Inn, SC, with a Confederate battle flag and advertised the KKK.
 A news story identified “Timothy” as a member of the Original Knight Riders, Knights of the Ku Klux Klan at the time.